Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 XComGameState_EvacZone.bMissionPlaced, toggle in MCM, may or may not work with Request Evac

 TODO: Disable DD on Avenger Defense mission and waterworld.
-TODO: Cook the cinematic umaps or find other ways of getting rid of log warnings

 Psi Gate deployment after new Shadow Research